 - a.
 The proposed project site is not located within any designated Alquist-Priolo earthquake fault zone.
-According to Napa County Environmental Sensitivity Maps (Soil Types, Landslides), Bale Clay loam (0 to 2 percent slopes) soil is located on the project site and has high liquefaction potential.
-As part of previous standard conditions of approval for the existing winery structures, a geotechnical report was prepared by a licensed geologist/engineer for the existing winery building site, including review of liquefaction potential.
+According to Napa County Environmental Sensitivity Maps (Soil Types, Landslides), Aiken Ioam (2 to 50 percent slopes) soil is located on the project site and has low to medium liquefaction potential.
+As part of previous standard conditions of approval for the existing winery structures, a geo-technical report was prepared by a licensed geologist/engineer for the proposed winery building site, including review of liquefaction potential.
 Geo-technical report recommendations were incorporated as part of final winery building design.
-While seismic activity is endemic to the Bay Area, the structures that will be utilized as part of this project have been designed and constructed in accordance with geo-technical recommendations and there will be no impact to people or structures. - b.
+While seismic activity is endemic to the Bay Area, no structures will be constructed as part of this project and therefore no impact to people or structures. - b.
+The project's onsite septic system expansion will occur on slopes with less than 15% grade.
 The soils on site are characterized by medium runoff with low erosion potential.
-The project is required to submit a site development plan despite no new construction being proposed, including implementation of storm water and erosion control Best Management Practices under the standards developed in the County's National Pollutant Discharge Elimination System, Phase II Stormwater Permit, which is required by County Code and is a standard practice on all County development projects.
+The project is required to submit a site development plan, including implementation of storm water and erosion control Best Management Practices under the standards developed in the County's National Pollutant Discharge Elimination System, Phase II Stormwater Permit, which is required by County Code and is a standard practice on all County development projects.
 Therefore, the potential for impacts is considered less than significant. - c.
-According to Napa County Environmental Resource Maps (Liquefaction Overlay), the project is located in an area with a "High" liquefaction potential.
-As part of previous standard conditions of approval for the existing winery structures, a geo-technical report was prepared by a licensed geologist/engineer for the winery building, including review of liquefaction potential.
-Geo-technical report recommendations were incorporated as part of the final winery building design. - d.
+According to Napa County Environmental Resource Maps (Liquefaction Overlay), the project is located in an area with a "Low" to "Medium" liquefaction potential.
+As part of previous standard conditions of approval for the existing winery structures, a geotechnical report was prepared by a licensed geologist/engineer for the proposed winery building site, including review of liquefaction potential.
+Geotechnical report recommendations were incorporated as part of final winery building design.
+While seismic activity is endemic to the Bay Area, no structures will be constructed as part of this project and therefore no impact to people or structures. - d.
 The soil types located on the site are not considered to be expansive, as defined in table 18.1B of the California Building Code and would not create substantial risks to life or property. - e.
-Based on the applicant's information provided and verified by the Napa County Environmental Health Division the existing wastewater treatment ponds can accommodate the project 's process and wastewater flows based on available area, soil types and depths.
-The current joint agreement for the wastewater treatment ponds can accommodate 16.07 million gallons per year for treatment, of which Markham Vineyards is permitted to contribute 2.4 million gallons per year.
-The increase in production will raise Markham Vineyards discharge into the ponds from 1.7 million gallons to 2.2 million gallons.
-No improvements to existing systems are proposed as part of this project, the existing wastewater treatment ponds were designed by a licensed engineer and reviewed and approved by the Napa County Environmental Health Division.
+Based on the Applied Civil Engineering, Inc., Robert Foley Vineyards Wastewater Feasibility Study, January 2, 2014, the wastewater system expansion proposed as part of this project can accommodate the project 's process and wastewater flows based on available area, soil types and depths.
+The existing residence has a separate sanitary sewage system.
+Any improvements to existing systems or any new system will be designed by a licensed engineer and will be subject to Napa County Environmental Health Division review and approval.
+There does not appear to be any limitation on this parcel's ability to support an on-site septic system which will be able to support the proposed project.